School & Student Safety

 School Safety Plans

-Each school develops a comprehensive school safety plan including annual revisions with input from school staff, community members and law enforcement.
-Copies of each school's plan can be accessed by contacting the school directly.
+Each school develops a comprehensive school safety plan including annual revisions with input from school staff, community members, and law enforcement.

 Crisis Response Team

-The Romoland School District Crisis Team, comprised of psychologists, counselors, district nurses, and Student Support staff, provides immediate and ongoing support to school sites during and following a crisis.
-The Crisis Team also works with community partners, to provide support to students and staff.
+The Romoland School District Crisis Team, comprised of psychologists, school based mental health therapists, counselors, district nurses, and Pupil Services staff, provides immediate and ongoing support to school sites during and following a crisis.
+The Crisis Team also works with community partners to provide support to students and staff.